KevinPike/cododemo/Docker.md

 devbox
 ------

+This dockerfile is a "standardized" way to deploy a dev environment.
+The team should decide on what tools everyone needs so that they are constructing from the same toolchain.

 [shykes/devbox](https://registry.hub.docker.com/u/shykes/devbox/) - is a container the allows the user to create a proper development environment. (build the container, run the container with a command, execute your shell commands etc...)
 He has a [link](https://github.com/shykes/devbox) to the github source.